composewell/streamly/MAINTAINING.md

 for that feature and attach many commits with it.
 So you do not necessarily need to have an issue for each commit.

-Every new issue that requires a fix MAY be marked with a target release.
-But remember that before we make a new release EVERY issue with a commit included in that release that affects the end user MUST have the target release correctly set.

 ### Maintenance Changes

 Commits that do not impact the end user in any way are not required to have a